redteampanda-ng/plymouth-theme-hot-dog/README.md

 $ sudo update-initramfs -u
 ```

 You can test the look of the theme by running `sudo ./plymouth-test.sh`.
-This will run the theme by 15 seconds before closing it and dropping you back into your Desktop.
+This will run the theme for 20 seconds before closing it and dropping you back into your Desktop.